 After meeting on July 18 in Silicon Valley with Parimal H. Kopardekar, manager of NASA’s Safe Autonomous Systems Operations project and leader of NASA’s UTM efforts, Vigilant Aerospace joined the UTM program as an official partner this week.
 Other partners include Amazon and Google, both of whom are developing commercial drone operations and are contributing test data to the UTM program.

-FlightHorizon™ currently provides collision avoidance for unmanned aircraft operators along with traffic alerts, 3D synthetic cockpit views, flight and encounter logging, high resolution aerial photography, weather radar, navigational and approach charts, air-traffic control zones and temporary flight restrictions (TFRs).
+FlightHorizon™ currently provides detect-and-avoid for unmanned aircraft operators along with traffic alerts, 3D synthetic cockpit views, flight and encounter logging, high resolution aerial photography, weather radar, navigational and approach charts, air-traffic control zones and temporary flight restrictions (TFRs).
 The software is based on US patent 9,405,005, which the company exclusively licensed from NASA earlier this year.

 “With the addition of UTM interactions, we can provide a complete end-to-end management environment in a single software package, reducing time, cost and complexity for our users,” said Epperson.